 When you compare MS Word (*.doc or *.docx) documents, two instances of MS Word are opened side by side in DiffDog.

-Microsoft Word 2003 or later must be installed on your computer and that for both programs (i.e., DiffDog and Microsoft Word) either the 32-bit version or the 64-bit version must be installed, that is, DiffDog x64 requires Microsoft Word x64, while DiffDog x32 requires Microsoft Word x32.
+Microsoft Word 2003 or later must be installed on your computer and for both programs (i.e., DiffDog and Microsoft Word) either the 32-bit version or the 64-bit version must be installed, that is, DiffDog x64 requires Microsoft Word x64, while DiffDog x32 requires Microsoft Word x32.

 To start a Microsoft Word comparison in DiffDog, you must first open an empty Word Comparison window and then select the Microsoft Word documents to be compared or simply drag them from Windows Explorer into the Word Comparison window.
 Alternatively, you can also select two documents in Windows Explorer, right-click and select Compare with Altova DiffDog from the context menu .
 This will open a new instance of DiffDog and display the selected Microsoft Word documents in a Comparison Window.